fhchl/dynax/README.md

 ## Installing

 Requires a recent version of JAX.
-On windows, you can use the unofficial builds [here](https://github.com/cloudhan/jax-windows-builder) to install jaxlib like this:
+On Windows, use WSL or the unofficial builds [here](https://github.com/cloudhan/jax-windows-builder) to install jaxlib, e.g. like this:

     pip install --find-links https://whls.blob.core.windows.net/unstable/index.html jaxlib==0.3.24 jax==0.3.24